 - Tighten Cable and Winch on Above Ground Pools – pull any slack to avoid a sinking cover and make sure it is securely fastened down.

-The Swimming Pool Store has been providing quality, knowledgeable and friendly pool service for over 50 years.
-We offer pool closing services along with installation of your winter safety pool cover for a safe, secure pool closing.
-Schedule your closing online and contact us with any questions about protecting your pool cover over the winter.
+The Swimming Pool Store has been providing quality pool products and knowledgeable and friendly pool services in Connecticut for more than 50 years.
+We offer pool closing services along with the installation of your winter safety pool cover for a safe, secure pool closing.
+Schedule your closing online and contact us with any questions about protecting inground pool covers for winter.